jjustinyyang/cse15l-lab-reports/week1-lab-report.md

 Open VScode terminal: Terminal > New Terminal.

-Type into terminal: "ssh" following your course-specific account.
+Type into terminal: `ssh` following your course-specific account.

 You should be prompt with your password.